Makaveli1O/C-_bookhub/README.md

 - A dedicated project for SQLite database migrations to manage changes to the database schema.

+###  DAL.SQLite.Migrations

+- A dedicated project for MSSql database migrations to manage changes to the database schema.

+### Infrastructure

+- Project for patterns such as Repository, UnitOfWork and some (Naive) Query.

+### TestUtilities

+- Project for mocking data for tests.

 ## Technical overview

 ### Dependencies